-1. Upon proof of premium payment, the Union will pay the same percentage for the Medical Service Plan (MSP) and Extended Health Benefit (EHB) premiums for the SO and their dependents as the University Administration pays for TSSU members holding an appointment.
+- Upon proof of premium payment, the Union will pay the same percentage for the Medical Service Plan (MSP) and Extended Health Benefit (EHB) premiums for the SO and their dependents as the University Administration pays for TSSU members holding an appointment as per Article 27.A., Benefits and Leaves, in the Collective Agreement. - 2.
+The Union will pay the same percentage of the cost for an alternative insurance carrier if the SO is not eligible for MSP, at the same rate as the University Administration pays for non-MSP eligible TSSU members holding an appointment as per Article 27.A., Benefits and Leaves, in the Collective Agreement.

-As per Article XXV.A.2 of the Collective Agreement from May 1, 2001 to April 30, 2004, the University Administration will pay one hundred (100) percent of the MSP and seventy five (75) percent of the EHB.
-Percentages are subject to change if they are renegotiated in the Collective Agreement.

-2. The Union will pay the same percentage of the cost for an alternative insurance carrier if the SO is not eligible for MSP, as the University Administration pays for non-MSP eligible TSSU members holding an appointment [as per Article XXV A.4.,CA]